oligriffiths/Nooku-Com-Validation/READEME.md

 Some validators have custom implementations that can not be achieved with a filter, usually validators that require the input to be an array (KFilter automatically iterates arrays and validates the values)

+There are 2 additional types that are of importance

+Constraint sets:

+Constraint sets hold a set of constraints, and all those constraints can be validated by the validate() method

+Validator sets:

+Validator sets hold constraint sets by key and are used to validate an array of key/value pairs

 --------------------------------------------------------

 Here is a list of the available validators (explainations provided where necessary):